Basic information about Ireland

 Our Eurohike moments in Ireland

-- The crowning stage on the Wicklow Way: You will experience this incredible route on the hiking holiday Wicklow Way, 10 days and the walking holiday Wicklow Way, 8 days on the path from Roundwood to Enniskerry.
+- The crowning stage on the Wicklow Way: You will experience this incredible route on the walking holiday Wicklow Way, 8 days on the path from Roundwood to Enniskerry.
 An impressive panorama awaits you here, which in good weather can even reach the coast of Great Britain.

 - Ireland’s pub life: Don’t miss out on a visit to one of Ireland’s classic pubs.
 You have a wonderful opportunity to do this on the second day of your hiking holiday on the Wicklow Way.
 The pub ‘The Dying Cow’ is certainly worth a visit.

 - Postcard panoramas in Ireland: On our hiking holiday Ireland's Western Way, 8 days, you will experience a stunning natural spectacle right at the start of your active holiday – the famous Cliffs of Moher.
 The cliffs extend for 8 kilometres on the south-west coast and at points reach a height of 214 metres.

 - Culture time: On our hiking holiday Ireland's Western Way, 8 days, on the third day the route takes you to the famous UNESCO World Heritage Site, the ruins of Dun Aengus, a fort from the Bronze Age.

 - Location: Ireland is an island nation in the Atlantic, lies in north-western Europe, borders Northern Ireland, part of the United Kingdom, to the east, the Irish Sea and to the south and west, the Atlantic.

 - Area: 70,273 km²; the island nation is 450 kilometres long and 260 kilometres wide

 - Official languages: Irish, English